Generative Sampling in Bundle Tractography using Autoencoders (GESTA)

 \section{Conclusions}

-In this work, we introduced the first deep generative tractography framework.
-We demonstrate that an autoencoder can be used for a variety of tasks in tractography \begin{enumerate*}[label=(\roman*)]\item without any changes to the architecture, and \item being trained only once.\end{enumerate*} The same autoencoder can be used to \begin{enumerate*}[label=(\roman*)]\item filter a tractogram, removing implausible streamlines, and\item to generate new streamlines to enhance the spatial coverage of an existing tractogram and its white matter bundles.\end{enumerate*} The GESTA (\textit{Generative Sampling in Tractography using Autoencoders}) framework is shown to successfully generate anatomically plausible streamlines across a variety of both synthetic and \textit{in-vivo} human brain datasets by exploiting the latent space of an already trained autoencoder.
-The proposed generative tractography method may help tractometry and connectomics derivatives by providing a more anatomically reliable white matter mapping.
+In this work, we introduced the first deep generative bundle tractography framework.
+The generative tractography framework uses \begin{enumerate*}[label=(\roman*)]\item the latent space of a deep autoencoder; \item a set of seed streamlines; \item a data sampling method; and \item a streamline plausibility evaluation framework\end{enumerate*} to globally reconstruct anatomically plausible streamlines bundle-wise from the trained latent space of the autoencoder.
+Our generative tractography method is able to reliably yield plausible streamlines for bundles that conventional streamline propagation methods fail to extract.
+We demonstrate that the latent space-generated streamlines can be used to enhance the spatial coverage of an existing tractogram and its white matter bundles.
+The GESTA (\textit{Generative Sampling in Bundle Tractography using Autoencoders}) framework is shown to successfully generate anatomically plausible streamlines across a variety of both synthetic and \textit{in vivo} human brain datasets by exploiting the latent space of an already trained autoencoder.
+GESTA unlocks the potential of deep autoencoders for generative tractography, and the proposed framework provides the basis to build increasingly proficient deep learning generative tractography methods.
+Ultimately, it may help tractometry and connectomics derivatives by providing a more anatomically reliable white matter mapping.